Links

 Let's consider an example of a cross-chain swap: a user wants to swap UNI tokens from Ethereum for ETH on Arbitrum, and wants to get the maximum possible amount of tokens and pay less on-chain and cross-chain fees.

-If a pair of blockchains supports bridging on stablecoins and on WETH, then Symbiosis finds two routes (a sequence of intermediate swaps) for each swap between these blockchains.
+If a pair of blockchains supports stablecoins and WETH as transit tokens, then Symbiosis finds two routes (a sequence of intermediate swaps) for each swap between these blockchains.
 For example, for the cross-chain swap UNI on Ethereum for ETH on Arbitrum there are two routes:

 Then Symbiosis compares these two routes and offers the best one for the user.
 Please compare Scheme 1 & 2 below.